in28minutes/in28minutes.github.io/_posts/2019-11-15-Software-Design-Priniples-039-Separation-Of-Concerns.md

 The same is the case with common infrastructure components.
 Any microservice can interact with them and use their functionality.

-A few examples of Seperation of Concern in infrastructure components
+A few examples of Separation of Concern in infrastructure components
 - Naming Server - Microservice3 can locate the identity of Microservice2.
 - API Gateway - Centralized access to all microservices.
 You can implement cross cutting microservice concerns here.
-- Distributed Tracing and Centralized Logging - You can trace microservices and find out what's happending behind the scenes.
+- Distributed Tracing and Centralized Logging - You can trace microservices and find out what's happening behind the scenes.

 Do check out our video on this: